-The coal-fired Cheswick Power Plant in Springdale ranks #1 for toxic emissions in Allegheny County.
-More than 33,600 people live within just three miles of this facility.
+Cheswick Power Plant in Springdale is the last remaining coal-fired electric generating plant in Allegheny County, and ranks seventh in the county for toxic air emissions, having previously been ranked first in 2016.
+Nearly 33,600 people live within just three miles of this facility.

-The Clean Air Act permit for the plant was last issued in 2017 and expires in 2022.
+The Title V Clean Air Act permit for the plant was last issued in 2017 and expires in 2022.
 Before the most recent permit was issued, neighbors of the facility fought for stricter pollution limits.
-Roughly 70 members of the community testified at a hearing about the new permit, and more than 1,000 people signed a petition asking for stronger pollution limits.
-As a result, the plant’s allowable limits for sulfur dioxide and particulate matter were reduced by roughly half, and the limits for nitrogen oxides reduced by about 70 percent.
-However, stricter but achievable limits on nitrogen oxides that had been originally proposed in the draft permit were not included in the final version.
+Roughly 70 members of the community testified at a hearing about the new permit, and more than 1,000 people signed a petition asking for stronger pollution limits that would reduce smog-causing nitrogen oxide pollution by 75 percent compared to 2014 levels.

 |Cardiovascular System||Barium Compounds, Dioxin and Dioxin-Like Compounds, Lead Compounds|

 |Nervous System||Lead Compounds, Mercury Compounds|

 |Respiratory System||Ammonia, Dioxin and Dioxin-Like Compounds, Hydrochloric Acid, Hydrogen Fluoride, Sulfuric Acid|